Skip to content

 }

-The sample code is as follows, the interface obtains the array of parameter demo value from the request Url through field.MultiQuery, and returns it to the calling end, where the length of the array is limited to greater than or equal to 1 and less than or equal to 2:
+Sample code is as follows, the route function through the field.MultiQuery from the request Url to obtain the parameter demo_value of the array and return to the caller, where the length of the array is limited to between 1 and 2:

 from typing import List